-The fund company considers the principal adverse impacts on sustainability factors (PAI) for direct investments as well as for funds in which a screening is conducted.
+The fund company considers the principal adverse impact on sustainability factors (PAI) for direct investments as well as for funds in which a screening is conducted.
 This is done through the usage of the fund company's internal PAI tool, where potential adverse impacts are identified and analyzed.
 Certain indicators for adverse impacts on sustainability factors (PAI) are taken into account by excluding certain investments linked to sectors for fossil fuels, PAI 1.4; banned weapons, PAI 1.14; and companies with confirmed violations of international norms and conventions related to human rights, employee rights or anti-corruption and anti-bribery, PAI 1.10.
+The exclusions are made in the index methodology.
 Other adverse impacts on sustainability factors are managed through active corporate governance and dialogue.